claudia-viaro/Wdss-UCLdss_research/README.md

 - there will be the possibility to present your work to YRM, an informal seminar that gathers young researchers in statistics (no professors involved).
 This would be entirely optional, but a good opportunity to develop presenting skills in a friendly environment and showcase your work.

 ## Useful skills
-:computer: Some knowledge in one language among R, Python. <br />
+:computer: Some knowledge in either R or Python. <br />
 :books: Basic knowledge in linear regression, algebra, hypothesis testing, exponential distributions.

 ## Application deadline & documents
-<mark>Please submit your CV and 150/200 words to state your motivation, programming skills.
+<mark>Please submit your CV and 150/200 words to state your motivation and outline your programming skills.
 Don't forget to specify a preferred project and start date.</mark>

 ## Types of projects
 Here you can find a list of the proposed projects.
-Feel free to suggest your own reseach question or get in touch to formulate one that suits your preferences. <br />
+Feel free to suggest your own reseach question or get in touch to formulate one that suits your preferences! <br />

 ### 1) Hidden markov models
 A Markov chain is a stochastic model that describes a sequence of events (random variables) where the probability of each event depends only on the previous event's state.
 These random variables can take values from a variety of sets: words, tags, or symbols representing anything, like the weather.
 In many cases, however, the events we are interested in are hidden: we don’t observe them directly.
 Eg, we don’t normally observe part-of-speech tags in a text.
 Rather, we see words, and must infer the tags from the word sequence.
 A hidden Markov model (HMM) allows us to talk about both observed and hidden events. <br />